You are here

 Visiting the Smithsonian National Museum of the American Indian

 Bask in every aspect of the Native American experience at this Smithsonian landmark

 What is the National Museum of the American Indian and where is it?

 The National Museum of the American Indian (NMAI) is located on Independence Avenue in DC, on the National Mall.
-It is a component of the Smithsonian Institution, the world’s largest museum complex.
-The museum boasts one of the world’s most expansive collections of Native American objects, photographs, archives and media and contains exhibition galleries along with spaces for performances and lectures.
-The NMAI is dedicated to bringing Native voices to all it presents, from publications to the Internet to on-site exhibitions.
-According to the Smithsonian Institution, the museum brings in more than one million visitors per year.
+The museum boasts one of the world’s most expansive collections of Native American objects, photographs, artifacts and media.
+The NMAI is dedicated to bringing Native voices to life throughout its contemplative exhibitions and colorful activities.

-The NMAI’s collections represent over 12,000 years of history across more than 1,200 indigenous cultures from throughout the Americas.
+The museum’s collections represent more than 12,000 years of history across 1,200-plus indigenous cultures from the Americas.
 These objects range from the aesthetic to the religious to the historical, helping to form a comprehensive catalogue of Native American culture.
-In your quest to discover more about the historical, mystical and eye-opening original inhabitants of the Americas, make sure to take in the wide variety of exhibitions and artifacts on display.

-And when you find yourself getting hungry, head to Mitsitam Café for Native American-inspired fare, like its famous fry bread, Peruvian mashed-potato cakes and quahog clam chowder.
+When you find yourself getting hungry, head to Mitsitam Native Foods Café (which translates to “Let’s eat!” in the language of Delaware and Piscataway Natives) for Native American-inspired fare, like its famous fry bread and corn totopos.
+The restaurant is highly regarded and is frequented.

 What to do next

 Now that you’ve explored NMAI, do the same at some nearby attractions, including the Smithsonian National Air & Space Museum, the U.S. Capitol Building and many of the monuments and memorials along the National Mall.

 Discover how history, science, art and culture come alive at the Smithsonian museums.